SuhailAhmed2627/time-calculator/README.md

 # Time Calculator
-Made this project to practise my bi=eginner-level JavaScript Knowledge.
+Made this project to practise my beginner-level JavaScript Knowledge.
 Feel Free to fork it and Learn anything if possible

 Thank You